void-linux/void-linux.github.io/_posts/2017-12-10-advent-dvtm.markdown

 comments: true
 ---

-You know windowmanagers, right?
+You know window managers, right?
 Like tiled window managers.
 There are plenty of them.
 But did you know that there's a tiled window manager for the shell?